d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

-On the House Prices Prediction page as illustrated in :numref:`fig_house_pricing`, you can find the dataset (under the data tab), submit predictions, see your ranking, etc.,
+On the House Prices Prediction page as illustrated in :numref:`fig_house_pricing`, you can find the dataset (under the "Data" tab), submit predictions, see your ranking, etc.,
 The URL is right here: